goeiebook/creativelab/narrative.md

 ![what a mess][mess]

-I clicked the submit button, signed my "Cover Letter", and waited for the requet to process.
-It takes a long time.
+I clicked the submit button, signed my "Cover Letter", and waited for the request to process.
+It takes longer than expected.
 Then it fails.
 Try again.
-Fails again.
-[500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
-So the animation works locally, but remains trapped there.
+Fails again, [500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
+So the animation worked locally, but remained trapped there.
 Unshareable.
 This must mean I've discovered another "Break It" feature!
-I tweet about it to the #creativelab5 people; expecting another 1000% increase in profile views.
+I tweet to the #creativelab5 people; expecting another 1000% increase in profile views.

 ![what a mess][500error]